 What is a Market Maker ?

 Market maker are pivotal stakeholders in the financial markets, especially in the decentralized financial markets such as DEXs and AMMs like Uniswap, and PancakeSwap.
 They provide for market making through actively entering into the market to buy and sell an asset with a view of always having market makers.
-Market makers also mitigate the fluctuation of prices in the market by quoting prices at which they are willing to either purchase or sell assets.
+A

 How Do Automated Market Makers Work?